What is the Statute of Limitations in the Vaccine Program?

 Is the risk of a serious adverse reaction to vaccines high?

 Vaccinations are an integral aspect of the success of modern public health initiatives.
 Every single day, adults and children are safely vaccinated.

 However, despite the obvious benefits of vaccination, the risk of adverse reaction exists.
 In rare instances, people experience severe and disabling reactions to vaccinations.
 Though rare, the risk of injury following vaccination is very real.
 Congress established the National Vaccine Injury Compensation Program (NVICP) to compensate individuals injured by vaccines.

 What is the Vaccine Injury Table?

 The Vaccine Injury Table lists vaccines covered by the Vaccine Program and a limited number of injuries and conditions that have been associated with the corresponding vaccination.
-If a claimant suffers the onset of an enumerated injury or condition within the timeframe described in the Table, the vaccine may be the presumed cause of the injury or condition.
+If a claimant suffers the onset of an enumerated injury or condition within the time frame described in the Table, the vaccine can be the presumed cause of the injury or condition.
 The government would then bear the burden of proof, and may challenge this presumption if an alternative cause (other than vaccination) is found to be the cause of the injury or condition.

-Currently, very few claims fall within the limits of the Vaccine Injury Table.
+Currently, relatively few claims fall within the limits of the Vaccine Injury Table.
 Significantly, the majority of claims filed are “off-Table” claims.
-A petitioner may still file a claim seeking compensation for an injury sustained after vaccination even if the claim does not fall within the strict limits of the Vaccine Injury Table.
+A petitioner may file a claim seeking compensation for an injury sustained after vaccination even if the claim does not fall within the strict limits of the Vaccine Injury Table.

 What vaccines are covered by the Vaccine Program?